pravbeatle/Map-My-World/README.md

-# SLAM : Map My World Project
+# SLAM : Map My World

 Using ROS SLAM package and simulated sensor data, we create an agent that can both map the world around it and localize within it.